-The results reportedly show that the encoder-only change to remove the redundant signalling introduces -0.12% (RA) and -0.06%(LD) BD-rate reduction for class D. On top of the encoder-only change, the proposed syntax modifications introduce -0.20%(RA), -0.19% (LD) BD-rate reduction for class D. In average, the encoder-only change introduces 0.00 (AI), -0.03% (RA) and -0.14%(LDB) BD-rate changes, and on top of the encoder-only change, the proposed syntax modification introduces 0.00(AI), -0.04% (RA) and -0.15%(LDB) BD-rate changes under CTC.
+The proposed changes are integrated into VTM9.0.
+Compared to VTM9.0, the results reportedly show that the encoder-only change to remove the redundant signalling introduces -0.10% (RA) and -0.06%(LD) BD-rate reduction for class D. On top of the encoder-only change, the proposed syntax modifications introduce -0.18%(RA), -0.19% (LD) BD-rate reduction for class D. In average, the encoder-only change introduces 0.00 (AI), -0.03% (RA) and -0.14%(LDB) BD-rate changes, and on top of the encoder-only change, the proposed syntax modification introduces 0.00(AI), -0.03% (RA) and -0.15%(LDB) BD-rate changes under CTC.
 It is noted that the results show no impact on AI because current VTM always disable the override of the partition constraints for intra pictures.

 Proposal